-Figure 15 - Two-dimensional histograms for Level 1b version 801 (horizontal axis) versus Level 1b version 901 (vertical axis).
-The red dots show < (L1b 901)> for each (L1b 801) bin, the blue dots show < (L1b 801)> for each (L1b 901) bin.
+Figure 12 - Two-dimensional histograms for Level 1b version 901 (horizontal axis) versus Level 1b version 902 (vertical axis).
+The red dots show < (L1b 902)> for each (L1b 901) bin, the blue dots show < (L1b 901)> for each (L1b 902) bin.
 Bin size is 0.4 m/s and 2.50 for scatterometer wind speed (left) and wind direction (right) respectively.
-Data is from 2013-05-30.
+Data is from 2014-01-06 to 2014-01-12.

-8 MLE statistics and QC
+7 MLE statistics and QC

-Figure 16 shows the normalised distance to cone or Maximum Likelihood Estimator (MLE) [Portabella and Stoffelen 2006] as a function of WVC for L1b version 901 corrected data.
+Figure 13 shows the normalised distance to cone or Maximum Likelihood Estimator (MLE) [Portabella and Stoffelen, 2006] as a function of WVC for L1b version 902 corrected data.
 The data range is divided into 15 levels equally spaced on a logarithmic scale, each successive level is a factor of two higher than the previous level.
 For low MLE values there is no dependency on WVC number.
 For higher MLE values a dependency on WVC number can be seen that is symmetric for the left and right swath, so in fact the dependency is on mid beam incidence angle.
-The plot for L1b version 801 data is very similar.
+The plot for L1b version 901 data is very similar.

-Figure 16 - MLE distribution per WVC shown for L1b version 901 corrected data.
-The data range is divided into 15 levels equally spaced on a logarithmic scale, each successive level is a factor of 2 higher than the previous level.
+Figure 13 - MLE distribution per WVC shown for L1b version 902 corrected data.
+The data range is divided into 15 levels equally spaced on a logarithmic scale.
+Each successive level is a factor of 2 higher than the previous level.

-Figure 17 shows the MLE as a function of the scatterometer wind speed for L1b version 901 corrected data.
+Figure 14 shows the MLE as a function of the scatterometer wind speed for L1b version 902 corrected data.
 For high wind speed values the cone cross section is large compared to the spread of the triplets around the cone surface.
-A symmetrical pattern around the origin is expected here as an equal amount of triplets are on the inner and outer side of the cone surface (see Figure 9).
+A symmetrical pattern around the origin is expected here as an equal amount of triplets are on the inner and outer side of the cone surface (see Figure 7).
 For low wind speed values, i.e., smaller than ~4 m/s, the cone radius is small and the spread of triplets is relatively large.
 More triplets are expected to lie outside the cone and thus have a negative MLE.

-Figure 17 - Cone distance distribution versus measured wind speed for corrected L1b version 901 data.
+Figure 14 - Cone distance distribution versus measured wind speed for corrected L1b version 902 data.
 In red the average MLE values are shown.

 Note that around 5 m/s most corrected triplets lie within the cone.
 This corresponds to earlier assessments that the CMOD5.N cone is too wide for these winds [Portabella and Stoffelen, 2006].
-After the ASCAT Cal/Val, we anticipate to use the MLE to correct CMOD5.N.
+After the ASCAT Cal/Val, we anticipate to use the MLE to correct CMOD5.N at those speeds.

-In Figure 18 the contourplot of the MLE for L1b version 801 and 901 is shown for the collocated set.
-They show a high correlation (R=0.0992) indicating close performance for the two versions.
+In Figure 15 the contour plot of the MLE for L1b version 901 and 902 is shown for the collocated set.
+They show a high correlation (R=0.0998) indicating close performance for the two versions.

-Figure 18 - Cone distance histogram for Level 1b version 801 (horizontal axis) versus Level 1b version 901 (vertical axis).
-Data is from 2013-05-30.
+Figure 15 - Cone distance histogram for Level 1b version 901 (horizontal axis) versus Level 1b version 902 (vertical axis).
+Data is from 2014-01-06 to 2014-01-12.

 The MLE or GMF distance flag is set when the measured triplet has an anomalously large distance to the GMF cone, while the var_qc flag is set during 2DVAR ambiguity removal when a wind vector is spatially inconsistent with its neighbours.
-The knmi_qc flag is a collection flag that comprises the GMF, kp and ice flag.
-Figure 19 shows some level 2 quality flag occurrences as a function of WVC number.
-Figure 19a) and b) show the 12.5 km resolution of L1b version 901 and 801 respectively.
+The knmi_qc flag is a collection flag that comprises the GMF, Kp and ice flag.
+Figure 16 shows some level 2 quality flag occurrences as a function of WVC number (12.5 km grid) of L1b version 902.
+The plot for L1b version 901 is very similar (not shown).